ChilliCreek/Logistical-Nightmare-1.1-/README.md

 # Logistical-Nightmare-1.1-
-Newer version that is supposed to have logistics mechanics.
+This is the newer version of Logistical Nightmare 1.0 that is supposed to have logistics mechanics.
 The idea to make this game was inspired an old card game, The Campaign for North Africa by Simulation Publications.
-I had a pretty basic 1.0 demo.
-I was thinking of doing this just in C++, but I might use C++ instead.
-The current goal is to have a aplyable demo with the core mecahnics by the end of the summer.
+I have a pretty basic 1.0 demo in anotehr repository named Logistical Nightmare 1.0.
+I had to do many revisions over the course of the creations, and redo many rookie mistakes I did when I was a freshman.